ShradhaPandey/FullStack-Movie-Management-System-API-BackEnd/README.md

 # FullStack-developement-movies-api-BE

-This project serves as an API for a "MOVIE MANAGEMENT SYSTEM" app.
+# This project serves as a RESTful API for a "MOVIE MANAGEMENT SYSTEM" app.
+Technologies used:

 SQL server
 SQL workbench
 Eclipse Oxygen
-Spring
+Spring framework